gerritwellen/moonraker-status-ws2812/README.md

-# simple ESP8266 based Octoprint Printer State Lamp
+# ESP8266 based 3D-Printer Status Lamp

-Simple Sketch to display the printer state connected to Octoprint on a Neopixel (WS2812b or similar)
+Simple Sketch to display the printer state connected to Klipper/Moonraker on a Neopixel (WS2812b or similar)

-This is just a placeholder until a planned octoprint plugin is avialable.
-It polls the Ocotoprint REST API periodically via a HTTP GET request.
-There are some delay between the real state of the printer and the of the LED, this comes do the simple polling approch.
-Faster polling result in lower delay but also increases the load on the ESP and on the wifi or network in general (on Octoprint too).

-Security Warning:
-This sketch sends unencrypted GET requests with the octoprint apikey in cleartext in the request header through your network.
-Although this isn't that big of a security risk though, if your octoprint is not visible to the internet (which i did not recommend anyway)
+This Sketch is a fork of [FrYakaTKoP/simple-octo-ws2812](https://github.com/FrYakaTKoP/simple-octo-ws2812) made to be compatible with Klipper/Moonraker instead of Octoprint.

 ## Description:
 The color of the lamp will show you the status as follows: